nasa/astrobee/communications/ground_dds_ros_bridge/readme.md

 # Running the Ground DDS ROS Bridge

-To use the ground bridge, in a terminal with the astrobee setup sourced, run:
+The ground bridge is not run by default in simulation.
+To run it, you'll need to set the ASTROBEE_CONFIG_DIR environment variable.
+In a terminal with the astrobee setup sourced, run:

+ASTROBEE_CONFIG_DIR=$ASTROBEE_WS/src/astrobee/config/ rosrun ground_dds_ros_bridge ground_dds_ros_bridge_node